The coronavirus pandemic continues to affect people’s health – physical, mental and financial.

 - is it worth it?

-It may of course be harder to cover your costs - even after making cutbacks - if your income has fallen.
+It may be harder to cover your costs - even after making cutbacks - if your income has fallen.

 Creating a revised budget based on your spending decisions above can help you get a clear picture of your finances and help you plan ahead.

-If you think you’ll struggle financially in the coming weeks and months and don’t have savings to fall back on, visit our financial help pages for guidance.
+If you think you’ll struggle financially in the future and don’t have savings to fall back on, visit our financial help pages for guidance.

-But if your income has not been impacted and you’re able to make savings as a result of changes to your budget, think about where to store any money you put aside.
+If your income has not been impacted and you’re able to make savings as a result of changes to your budget, think about where to keep any money you put aside.

 You might want to keep it separate from your main account, especially if you’re earmarking the money for something in particular.
 That could be rebooking a holiday when the time comes, building an emergency fund or saving towards another goal.